edmondburnett/vael-resources/admin.md

 - `git merge <tag name>`
 - Fix any merge conflicts.

 For major or minor version releases (4.X.X) you probably want to checkout the full codebase so that merging doesn't miss anything.
 You can do a checkout that pulls in the desired tag into your current branch.
 Then make note of any customized files that are replaced and fix/restore those changes.

-Something that has worked in the past is to do a merge as above first, then do this checkout, then look at `git status` and see which files are then modified by the checkout, which shows you your changes that are being overwritten + some other stuff that merging misses.
+Something that has worked in the past is to do a merge as above first, then commit the merge, then do this checkout, then look at `git status` and see which files are then modified by the checkout, which shows you your changes that are being overwritten + some other stuff that merging misses.
 Then copy back your changes from a backup or previous commit (logo images etc).

 - `git fetch upstream`
 - `git checkout <tag> ./`